-As described in Section 1.3 the Agency's evolving mission, especially the Constellation Program to return humans to the moon, could affect the activities and operations at the NASA field centers.
-LaRC's contribution to the Constellation project including acting as the lead on the Launch Abort System integration project requires the introduction of various new research and development activities at the Center.
-NASA performed an agency-wide Programmatic Environmental Impact Statement to document the effects of the project at each NASA field Center.
-The current and reasonably foreseeable activities that would occur at LaRC in support of Constellation would be similar to ongoing research activities conducted in support of existing programs.
+As described in Section 1.3 the Agency's evolving mission, especially the Constellation Program to return humans to the moon, could continue to affect the activities and operations at the NASA field centers.
+LaRC's contribution to the Constellation project including leading the Launch Abort System integration project requires the introduction of various new research and development activities at the Center.
+NASA assessed these effects in the agency-wide Programmatic Environmental Impact Statement (PEIS).
+The PEIS resulted in a Record of Decision that was signed on February 28, 2008.
+The current and reasonably foreseeable activities that would occur at LaRC in support of Constellation would be similar to ongoing research activities conducted at LaRC in support of existing programs.
+If major activities not anticipated in the PEIS are proposed for implementation at LaRC, appropriate NEPA documentation would be prepared.